scottalford75/Remora-docs/docs/source/software/hal-nvmpg.rst

 Sample Configuration Files
 ---------------------------
 Sample LinuxCNC configuration files can be found in the Remora/LinuxCNC/ConfigSamples directory.
-To copy all the samples into your LinuxCNC configuration for experimentation or customizing do the following on the rPi in a terminal window:

 .. code-block::

 	cp -a ~/linuxcnc/Remora/LinuxCNC/ConfigSamples/* ~/linuxcnc/configs